swallowcamel/nancywiki/Model-binding.md

 As with the other model binders, you can author your own body deserializers and Nancy will automatically detect them and any user defined binders take priority over the built in ones.

+**NOTE:** If you encounter the Nancy.Json.JsonSettings.MaxJsonLength Exceeded error because your payload is too high, change that limit in your Bootstrapper in `ApplicationStartup` to be `Nancy.Json.JsonSettings.MaxJsonLength = int.MaxValue;`

 ## Model binding Checkbox

 For auto model binding checkbox to boolean value, make sure to set the `value="true"` in the checkbox.